Preparing to sell to the government

 Make an informed choice

-When seeking to enter the government market, and indeed all types of markets, you should do your homework and be well prepared.
-To win a contract, you must understand your target market; the same applies when targeting the government.
-In some provinces, government organizations may also include government boards, councils, committees, commissions and publicly-funded academic, health and social service organizations.
+When seeking to enter the government market, and indeed all types of markets, you should do your homework and be well-prepared.
+To win a contract, you must understand your target market.
+In some provinces, government organizations may include government boards, councils, committees, commissions and publicly-funded academic, health and social service organizations.

 Assess your business

 You must carefully assess your business' resources and your strategic and competitive positioning.
-Ask yourself what is your production capacity, what is your position vis-à-vis the competition, and what are your short-, mid- and long-term plans.
+Ask yourself what your production capacity is, what your position vis-à-vis the competition is, and what your short-, mid- and long-term plans are.
 Take a good look at your human, physical and technical resources.
 Evaluate your research and development activities.
-Analyse your supply and production capabilities in terms of distribution, delivery and after-sales service.
+Analyze your supply and production capabilities in terms of distribution, delivery and after-sales service.
 The answers to these questions will help you determine if you can tackle public markets and fulfill government contracts.